An Alternative Explanation of the Subud Exercise in Psychological Terms

 language, aurally or otherwise) what’s happening among other practitioners.
 It

-would then engage in activity of the same nature by (non-consciously)
+would then engage in activity of the same nature by (non-consciously) entering

-necessarily unknown to the conceptual world-model; this being the big mystery
+to the conceptual world-model; this being the big mystery of the latihan.
+All

-of the latihan.
-All that the consciously conceptual rationality has to do is
+that the consciously conceptual rationality has to do is relax and let that state

-relax and let that state be engaged in.
+be engaged in.

 Or perhaps, to start the exercise, the older mode only